-Read Langenbach was appointed to the LCLT Board in April 2011.
+Read Langenbach, Chair, was appointed to the LCLT Board in April 2011.
 Read and Marianne own a portion of the TJ Blake Farm on Fisherman’s Bay Road, South of Cross Road.
 They have been coming to Lopez on a weekend basis for over 35 years.
 Read is a partner in the Seattle law firm of Cable, Langenbach, Kinerk & Bauer, LLP, where his practice focuses on real estate and business law.
 He is a graduate of Dartmouth College and Harvard Law School.
 Read has served in the past as Chair of LCLT Board, and also gives his service to the Camp Nor’wester Board.
 Read generously contributes his legal work to LCLT and through his guidance LCLT has created documents that assure the assets owned by low-income community members will be secure for generations to come.

-Born and raised in the Seattle area, Eleanor Parks has been visiting Lopez Island since early childhood and exploring the island by sailboat and bike.
+Eleanor Parks, Treasurer, born and raised in the Seattle area, has been visiting Lopez Island since early childhood and exploring the island by sailboat and bike.
 In 2008, Eleanor and her husband, Will, purchased a cabin on island and they have been part time residents ever since.
 When not on Lopez, Eleanor stays busy in Seattle as a partner in Brekke Properties, a commercial real estate company.
 She is a Certified Sustainable Building Advisor, a LEED Green Associate and holds a bachelor’s degree from the University of Washington.
 Eleanor contacted LCLT after learning about the Common Ground project.
 She was inspired by the various LCLT’s projects and wanted to be part of LCLT’s innovative work in preserving the unique character and natural beauty of Lopez.